 Other thoughts …

 - Maintaining contact with the outside world will be important for everyone during this period of social distancing and self-isolation – fortunately there are lots of ways to keep in touch and maintain a sense of community using modern technology.
+Many local PDA support groups (listed here) are online and there’s a range of PDA Facebook support groups listed here as well.
+Our website discussion forum also offers peer to peer support.

 - Likewise, there may be opportunities for home and online working which may suit some autistic people well.